Bahrain Grand Prix to go ahead as protests flare

 Of particular concern to security personnel are young Bahraini protesters carrying petrol bombs who clash with police in Shi‘ite villages surrounding the capital nearly every night.

-Opposition leaders say around 95 protest organizers have been arrested in night raids in the past week and 54 people wounded in clashes, in which police have fired birdshot.
+Opposition leaders say around 95 protest organisers have been arrested in night raids in the past week and 54 people wounded in clashes, in which police have fired birdshot.